RootMyTV/RootMyTV.github.io/README.md

  - All the contributors (present and future) to the Homebrew Channel, and development of other homebrew apps and software.

  - LG, for patching symptoms of bugs rather than underlying causes...

+# Historical Information

+At the time of writing the original exploit (RootMyTV v1 - 2021-05-15), all webOS versions between 3.4 and 6.0 we tested (TVs released between mid-2017 and early 2021) were supported by this exploit chain.
+Around June-July 2021 LG started rolling out updates which added some minor mitigations that broke our original exploit chain.

+When RootMyTV v2 was released (2022-01-05), all webOS versions between 4.x and 6.2+ we tested (TVs released between early 2018 and late 2021) were supported by the v2 exploit chain.

+Some versions between 3.4 and 3.9 may be supported by RootMyTV v2, but your mileage may vary.

 # The Technical Details